treyjones/Kubernetes101/Troubleshooting/Pods.md

 ```
 Output the result to a file...

-A sample of Node spec.tain values
+A sample of Node spec.taints values
 ```sh [
   {
     "effect": "NoSchedule",